DanGreat/SlideBox/README.md

 This is a first time hybrid mobile app using ionic-4 It calls an api from newsapi.org to get it's news content from I still have future plans for the app.
-I haven't fully completed the user registeration and authentication